|08:30 - 09:20||50 min||Registration|

 SARS-CoV-2, a caustic agent of COVID-19, is the first virus in human history that totally transformed hundreds of countries' daily lives in just a few months.
 It is a strain of coronavirus, known as a less severe pathogen that causes a common cold.
 Only recently, two new strains of human coronaviruses, SARS-CoV-1 and MERS-CoV, arose as serious threats to public health.
 In this talk, Hyeshik Chang introduces the molecular and genomic structures and the coronaviruses' life cycle.
 Scientists are revealing the virus's uncommon molecular machinery at an unprecedented speed for the first half of 2020.
 Besides the established knowledge of the coronavirus virology, his talk will also include the recent research directions by basic molecular biologists.

-Dr. Judd F. Hultquist is an Assistant Professor in the Division of Infectious Diseases at Northwestern University in Chicago, Illinois, USA.
+Prof. Judd F. Hultquist is an Assistant Professor in the Division of Infectious Diseases at Northwestern University in Chicago, Illinois, USA.
 His lab specializes in the design and adaptation of high-throughput technologies for the study of virological systems and host-pathogen interactions.
 Using genomic, functional genomic, and proteomic methodologies, his lab studies the molecular basis of viral infection and pathogenesis, including work on Human Immunodeficiency Virus (HIV), Influenza A Virus (IAV), Respiratory Syncytial Virus (RSV), Ebola Virus (EBOV), and SARS Coronavirus 2 (SARS-CoV-2).
-Through these efforts, Dr. Hultquist and his team ultimately hopes to strengthen the bridge from big data to targeted discovery to clinical application for the development of next-generation therapeutics and the advancement of human health.
+Through these efforts, Prof. Hultquist and his team ultimately hopes to strengthen the bridge from big data to targeted discovery to clinical application for the development of next-generation therapeutics and the advancement of human health.

 As SARS Coronavirus 2 (SARS-CoV-2), the causative agent of Coronavirus disease 2019